jpt/barlow/README.md

 # Barlow

-Barlow draws from the visual style of the California public -- its highway signs, car plates, busses, and trains.
+Barlow is a modern grotesk typeface that draws from the visual style of the California public -- its highway signs, car plates, busses, and trains.
 The typeface is named after internet pioneer, EFF co-founder, songwriter, and activist John Perry Barlow, in tribute to his lasting [impact on the information superhighway](https://www.eff.org/cyberspace-independence).

 Barlow is available as a GX variable font, giving a designer the power to pick their own weights and widths for the font.
 Included are 54 suggested styles in OTF, TTF, WOFF, and UFO format: a roman and oblique for nine weights and three widths.